caro-kiosk/Caro-kiosk.github.io/README.md

 -Added youtube whidghed support inside articles<br>
 -Debugged minor scrolling issues<br>

-# TO - Do for commiing Updates
+# TO - Do for coming updates

 -Creating guide page for article generation (inside the Wiki)<br>
 -Adding more articles to the wiki<br>